 The Company is committed to research and development in its business domains of, "cleanliness, health, and safety."
-It pursues development of original, creative technologies as well as versatile applications that employ them.
+It pursues development of original, creative technologies as well as developmental applications useful to society that employ them.
 A matrix-based R&D structure has been established that includes project teams for basic research on future technologies and project teams for application development.
-We have a research and development staff of 73, and our research and development expenses during the fiscal year under review amounted to 757 million yen.
+We have a research and development staff of 72, and our research and development expenses during the fiscal year under review amounted to 753 million yen.